There are two main types of primer; oil-based and water-based. So what’s the difference between these two undercoats?

 - To Seal Stains – If the surface to be painted is defected, stained, or damaged by moisture, you need a stain-blocking primer.
 This undercoat will seal (cover) the surface and prevent the stains or dirt from bleeding through and affecting the finish.

 - For Oil-based Paint – If you are planning to use oil-based paint, then you need an oil-based undercoat.

 - Water-resistant Features– If you are painting over a wet surface, you need to apply an oil-based primer to prevent water from affecting the finish quality.

 To compare both undercoats, let’s compare similar qualities and see which one is better

 Water-based primer uses water as its solvent and is made of solvent, colorants, and a binder.
 On the other hand, oil-based primer uses oil (natural or synthetic) as its solvent and is formulated with chemicals that prevent stains from bleeding-through.

 Dry and Cure Time

-However, in terms of material adhesion, water-based primers will bind to several types of materials better than oil-based primers.
+In terms of adhesion or bonding, oil-based primers are better and stronger.
+However, in terms of material adhesion, water-based primers will bind (stick) to more types of materials (surfaces).

 The Type of Paint Used For